EndPointCorp/end-point-blog/2019/01/08/speech-recognition-with-tensorflow.html.md

     )
 ```

-As well as two more to test the model's accuracy and to get the test set predictions:
+As well as two more to test the model’s accuracy and to get the test set predictions:

 ```python
 def test(data_params=dataset_params(), **kwargs):